-Last Updated on February 21, 2023 by Bestusefultips
+Last Updated on September 7, 2023 by Bestusefultips

 Read More: How to Fix WiFi Issues on Samsung S23 Series

-How to Fix Bluetooth Issues Samsung S23 Ultra, S23+, S23
+How to Fix Bluetooth Not Working on Samsung S23 Ultra and S23 Plus

-Make sure the device you want to connect to is in pairing mode.
+Make sure the device you want to connect to is in pairing mode:

-Restart your Samsung Phone
+Method 1: Restart your Samsung device

 Step 1: Long-press the power button (Side key) and volume down button simultaneously until you view the power menu.